Workflows

 • Publish-and-version model with full graph version history and one-click revert

-• Run history with per-node states and durable execution that survives restarts
+• Run history with per-step states and background execution that survives disconnects

 How it works

 Build the graph (by hand or with the AI assistant), publish it, then trigger it.
-Each node runs in order and passes its output downstream.
-When the run reaches an approval gate or prompt node, the execution suspends and persists its state; once a human responds it resumes from that exact node.
+Each step runs in order and passes its output downstream.
+When the run reaches an approval or prompt step, execution pauses and saves its state; once a human responds it resumes from that exact step.

 flowchart TD